• Speed

 Instructions for the Web-Based Calculator

-There are two calculators, one for sizing separators for steam applications and one for all other applications.
+There are two calculators: one for steam applications and one for all other gases.

-Steam: The required inputs are the minimum operating pressure (PSIG) and maximum mass flow rate (lbs/hr).
-If you know the steam quality, input it, otherwise use the default value (95%).
+Steam: Required inputs are minimum operating pressure (PSIG) and maximum mass flow rate (lbs/hr).
+If steam quality is known, enter it; otherwise the default value of 95% is used.

 1. Molecular weight (or average molecular weight)